luqas11/ches-pur-ofi/firmware/README.md

 ```
 Similarily, the steering wheel raw reading is not acceptable for the axis emulation.
 Assuming that the wheel uses the whole potentiometer range, the only relevant value for calibration is the centering.
 Even if it's using the whole range, the center is sometimes mechanically deviated, so by specifying the center raw value the firmware calculates the widest range it can work, centering and mapping it.
 For example:
 ```
-// A steering wheel is centered at the 525 raw value
+// A steering wheel is centered at the 525 raw value.
 // The firmware calculates the closest border to the center, and takes that distance as the maximum available range for both directions (this makes the final range centered).
 // After that, it constrains and maps the reading range to the new calculated range. int steering = analogRead(A0);